sirius93/hashnode-blog/clckov2yd000708k570j01lwc.md

 In the next blog, I will try to cover more about Availability, Scalability, and different types of storage.

-Feel free to comment on how did you like my third blog on the system design series or shoot me a mail at [contact@nandankumar.info](mailto:contact@nandankumar.info) If you have any queries and I will try to answer.
+Feel free to comment on how did you like my third blog on the system design series or shoot me a mail at [connect@nandan.dev](http://mailto:connect@nandan.dev) If you have any queries and I will try to answer.

 You can also visit my website to read some of the articles at [https://nandankumar.info/](https://nandankumar.info/)